heathermeeker/Transition-Checklist/README.md

 I hope this is helpful to people in times of crisis, and I welcome suggestions or corrections.

 This checklist is dedicated to my father, Robert Meeker, who loved checklists (a quality I inherited from him), and was generally awesome (a quaility I could only hope in my dreams to match).
 I used this checklist as a way to channel my energies after his passing.

+Big thanks to Cecil Webb, CPA, who had developed his own checklist and gave me some very good ideas to expand this one.